 That period also marked a shift in the kind of work I took on.
 I moved beyond eCommerce into full-scale digital transformation - event-driven architectures, large microservice estates, and eventually AI agent integration.
 It's where my work on agentic AI moved from theory into practice, and it set the direction for everything I do now.

-Along the way, I learned that the best delivery comes from teams built around the architecture itself - senior engineers with full context, not borrowed capacity.
+Along the way, I learned that the best AI delivery comes from teams built around the architecture itself - senior engineers with full context, not borrowed capacity.
 Several of the teams I've assembled are still with their clients years later.

 That's the through-line.
 Whether I'm defining a migration roadmap or reviewing a pull request, I stay close enough to the work to know whether the architecture is actually serving the people who have to live with it.